Some examples of bias incidents include:

 - Telling jokes based on a stereotype

-- Offensive graffiti or images/drawing
+- Racist or derogatory graffiti or images/drawings

 - Calling a person or a behavior ‘gay’ as an insult

 - Making jokes or using stereotypes when talking about someone

 - Saying that all ______ [people of a certain group or identity] are _____ [stereotyping]

 - Using a racial, ethnic, or other slur to identify someone

 - Making a joke about someone being deaf or hard of hearing, or blind, etc.

 - Imitating someone with any kind of disability, or imitating someone’s cultural norm or practice

 - Making comments on social media about someone’s disability, ethnicity, race, national origin, gender, gender identity or expression, sexual orientation, religion, or political affiliations/beliefs